 Research Grant Application Procedures

-Research Services are responsible for checking applications, making the requisite copies and submitting the applications to the granting body.
+JCU Connect is responsible for checking applications, making the requisite copies and submitting the applications to the granting body.

-Internal closing dates are set to allow time for checking, revision and processing of applications and to ensure that the granting body receives them by the due date.
+Internal closing dates are set to allow time for checking, revision, and processing of applications and to ensure that the granting body receives them by the due date.

 While most funding bodies allow electronic submission, many also require hard copies of the application.
-While applications are usually sent by courier, this does not guarantee overnight delivery to capital cities other than Brisbane, therefore hard copy applications must be sent two days before the funding body closing date.
+While applications are usually sent by courier, this does not guarantee overnight delivery to capital cities (other than Brisbane), therefore hard copy applications must be sent two days before the funding body closing date.

-Research Services internal closing dates are:
+JCU Connect internal closing dates are:

-Research Services may not be able to conduct eligibility checks or review applications for eligibility for those applications submitted after the internal closing date.
+JCU Connect may not be able to conduct eligibility checks or review applications for eligibility for those applications submitted after the internal closing date.

-All applications must be lodged as complete applications including signature pages
+All applications must be lodged as complete applications including signature pages.

 Budgets should be properly costed as per Financial and Business Services policy (FMPM620 Policy) and include administrative overheads where appropriate.